System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Model and methods

+To calculate the entanglement negativity one still needs the density matrix rather than the correlation matrix.
+This is because (in contrast to bosonic systems), even when $\rho_{SB}$ is a Gaussian state, the partially transposed state $\rho_{SB}^{T_B}$ is not a Gaussian operator~\cite{eisler2015}.
+The density matrix can be obtained from the correlation matrix as~\cite{peschel2003}

 where $\mathcal{B} = \ln [(\mathds{1}-\mathcal{C})\mathcal{C}^{-1}]$.
 The creation and annihilation operators can be expressed in a matrix form, e.g., by means of the Jordan-Wigner transform.
-Unfortunately, as mentioned above, the calculation of the full density matrix is unfeasible for large environments, as its size grows exponentially with $K$.
+Unfortunately, as mentioned above, the calculation of the full density matrix is unfeasible for large baths, as its size grows exponentially with $K$.
 To deal with this obstacle, we use the following approach.
 First, we put the correlation matrix $\mathcal{C}$ into the tridiagonal form by means of the Householder transformation~\cite{householder1958} (see Ref.~\cite{ozaki} and the Appendix~\ref{sec:hous} for details of the algorithm used).
-Then, we calculate the ``partial'' entanglement negativity $\mathcal{N}_M$ between the system and the part of the environment consisting of the first few fermionic modes $i=1,\ldots,M$.
+As such a transformation is realized by a unitary operation acting on the bath only, it does not change the entanglement negativity.
+Then, we calculate the ``partial'' entanglement negativity $\mathcal{N}_M$ between the system and the part of the bath consisting of the first few fermionic modes $i=1,\ldots,M$.
 Due to the monotonicity property~\cite{eisert2001, vidal2002}, this quantity provides a lower bound for the total negativity: $\mathcal{N} \geq \mathcal{N}_M$.
-Later, we mostly apply the cutoff $M=4$, which we found to be sufficient to provide a good estimate of the total negativity $\mathcal{N}$; this will be illustrated on a specific example in Fig.~\ref{fig:cutoff}.
+Later, we mostly apply the cutoff $M=6$, which we found to be sufficient to provide a good estimate of the total negativity $\mathcal{N}$ in most of the considered parameter regimes; this will be illustrated on a specific example in Fig.~\ref{fig:cutoff}.